-• Providing a separate sleep room for our youngest children to sleep undisturbed by older children and background noise from the main

-- rooms this is decided upon in partnership with the parents of where their child might sleep best. - Playing gentle music to help the children drift into sleep.
-We can also provide gentle lighting or white noise to help children sleep this is also in partnership with parents to meet children's individual needs. - Background noise is kept to a minimum whilst children are sleeping in the main room where possible
+- Providing a separate sleep room for our youngest children to sleep undisturbed by older children and background noise from the main rooms - this is decided upon in partnership with the parents of where their child might sleep best. - Playing gentle music to help the children drift into sleep.
+We can also provide gentle lighting or white noise to help children sleep this is also in partnership with parents to meet children's individual needs. - Background noise is kept to a minimum whilst children are sleeping in the main room where possible to respect the need for good rest in a child's day.

-We ask parents to tell us about their child's sleep routine when the child starts at nursery and these are reviewed and updated termly.
+We ask parents to tell us about their child's sleep routine when the child starts at nursery, and these are reviewed and updated termly.
 If a baby has an unusual sleeping routine or a position that we do not use in the nursery i.e. babies sleeping on their tummies, we will explain our policy to the parents and ask them to sign to say they have requested we adopt a different position or pattern on the sleeping babies' form.
-We don't allow for children to have long naps in a place their movements are restricted for their own healthy development unless there is a specific reason previously discussed with the parents e.g. push chair.
-Where possible we will always try to transfer children from push chairs to a bed unless it is not in the child's best interests.
+We don't allow for children to have long naps where their movements are then restricted for their own healthy development unless there is a specific reason previously discussed with the parents e.g. pushchairs.
+Where possible we will always try to transfer children from pushchairs to a bed unless it is not in the child's best interests.

-We recognise parents' knowledge of their child with regard to sleep routines and will, where possible, work together to ensure each child's individual sleep routines and well-being continues to be met.
-However, staff will not force a child to sleep or keep them awake against his or her will - the child's individual needs will always come first.
+We recognise parents' knowledge of their child with regards to sleep routines and will, where possible, work together to ensure each child's individual sleep routines and well-being continues to be met.
+However, staff will not force a child to sleep or keep them awake against their will - the child's individual needs will always come first.
 If a sleep routine is drastically changed for any reason we will let the parents know e.g. if a child falls asleep very late in the day.